loadmill/loadmill-node/README.md

 - `--labels <labels>`, Run flows that are assigned to a specific label.
 Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `--pool <pool>` Execute tests from a dedicated agent's pool (when using private agent).
 - `-b --branch <branch>` Run the test plan's suites from a GitHub branch.
 The latest version of the selected Git branch will be used as the test configuration for the chosen Test Plan.
-- `--retry-failed-flows <number of retries>` Configure the test plan to re-run failed flows in case your tested system is unstable.
+- `--retry-failed-flows <numberOfRetries>` Configure the test plan to re-run failed flows in case your tested system is unstable.
 Tests that pass after a retry will be considered successful.
+- `--parameters-file <parametersFile>` Supply a file with parameters to override.
+File format should be 'name=value' divided by new line.
 - `-w, --wait` Wait for the test to finish.
 - `-n, --no-bail` Return exit code 0 even if test fails.
 - `-q, --quiet` Do not print out anything (except errors).